vsf-tv/gccg-cdd/README.md

 - Add unit and integration test
 - Add Instance Schema rules validator

-## Prerequisite: FFMPEG
-The Application Reference Design (ARD) is implemented by: src/application_reference/application.py.
+## Application Reference Design Prerequisite: FFMPEG
-It requires ffmpeg executable be available in PATH.
-FYI: Older versions of ffmpeg might not support SRT directly.
+To be clear, this is not a SDK requirement, but used by the Application Reference Design (ARD) to simulate an encoder device.
+Older versions of FFMPEG might not support SRT directly.
 Before proceeding, ensure it is installed and test it directly using the following CLI command.

 ```bash
 Start an SRT listener endpoint and get the ip:port:stream_id params.
 One convenient option is